nphollon/slalom/README.md

 ### Function Application

 When two functions are separated by whitespace (any number of spaces or tabs), the first is applied to the second.
-To put it another way, the second is passed as an argument to the first.
+In other words, the second is passed as an argument to the first.

 Every function in Slalom can be applied to another function.
-Every function application results in a new function.
+Every function application produces a new function.

 When one function is applied to another, the REPL will wrap them in helpful parentheses.

     >> Applicator Input
     (Applicator Input)

-If several functions are separated by whitespace, function application occurs left-to-right.
+If several functions are separated by whitespace, function application occurs from left to right.

     >> one two three four
     (((one two) three) four)